material-components/material-components-web/packages/mdc-list/README.md

 when the list item is not focused.
 When the list item receives focus, the child `button` and `a` elements will receive `tabIndex="0"`.
 This allows for the user to tab through list items elements and then tab to the first element after the list.
 The `Arrow`, `Home`, and `End` keys should be used for navigating internal list elements.
+If `singleSelection=true`, the list will allow the user to use the `Space` or `Enter` keys to select or deselect a list item.
 The MDCList will perform the following actions for each key press

 Key | Action
 --- | ---